js216/CeNTREX/DAQ/README.md

 # CeNTREX slow DAQ software

-This repository has a very simple structure: `drivers` contains `.py` files which define the classes that access devices through NI-VISA; `examples` contains examples of using these drivers; `ParameterMonitor` contains the software that uses the drivers to control and record parameters of the Centrex experiment.

-## Recording

    > "Still, I was accumulating experience and information,
    > and I never threw anything away.
 I kept files on
    > everything. [...]
 I had a strict rule, which I think